pingcap/docs/tidb-cloud/branch-github-integration.md

 This document covers the following topics:

-1. How to integrate your TiDB Serverless branches with GitHub
+1. How to integrate TiDB Serverless branching with GitHub
-2. How **TiDB Cloud Branching** works
+2. How does the TiDB Cloud Branching app work
 3. How to build a branching-based CI workflow to test every pull request using a branch rather than using the production cluster

 ## Before you begin